mgimond/Colby-summer-git-workshop-2021/git.md

 nothing to commit, working tree clean
 ```

-The message indicates that there is nothing to commit, but it's also indicating that the `HEAD` is "detached" at the current commit.
+The message indicates that there is nothing to commit, but it's also indicating that the `HEAD` is still "detached" at the current commit.
 This is not a message we would have seen had we not gone through the process of checking out commits.
 The message is indicating that if we were to make any changes to the current snapshot, those changes would not be associated with the current `main` branch.
-For now, we can ignore this warning since we have not made any changes and force the `HEAD` back to the `main` branch.
+We'll force the `HEAD` back to the `main` branch.

 ```bash
 $ git checkout main